adhearsion/adhearsion-website/docs/source/getting-started/prism.md

 ## Getting PRISM

-PRISM can be downloaded for free from
+PRISM can be downloaded for free from the [Voxeo Labs PRISM website](http://voxeolabs.com/prism).
+It is supported on Linux (RHEL/CentOS) and Mac OSX.

 ## Configuring PRISM